mzstevens69/geoseek-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-🚫These are just examples, replace them with the specifics for your app

-    *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
+    *  REACT_APP_MAPBOX_TOKEN - this is your Google API key, which can be generated in the Google Cloud Console
-    *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard
+    *  REACT_APP_BACKEND_URL - when you set up your Firebase project, this information will be in the dashboard
-    *  REACT_APP_databaseURL - in the Firebase dashboard
-    *  REACT_APP_projectID - in the Firebase dashboard
-    *  REACT_APP_storageBucket - in the Firebase dashboard
-    *  REACT_APP_messagingSenderId - in the Firebase dashboard
-    *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
-    *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
-    *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products

-# 5️⃣ Content Licenses
+# Content Licenses

-🚫For all content - images, icons, etc, use this table to document permission of use.
-Remove the two placeholders and add you content to this table

 | Image Filename | Source / Creator | License                                                                      |
 | -------------- | ---------------- | ---------------------------------------------------------------------------- |
 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why

-# 4️⃣ Installation Instructions
+# Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+  yarn - installs dependencies
+  yarn add - install single dependencies yarn start - opens a localhost on 3000

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
+ npm test - runs tests
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing